Right Bousfield Localization and Operadic Algebras: Application: Chain Complexes

 \begin{proposition} Let $k$ be a field of characteristic zero.
 The only right Bousfield localizations of $\Ch(k)_{\geq 0}$ are n-connected covers as in Example \ref{ex:n-conn-cover-chains}. \end{proposition}

 \begin{proof} Over any principal ideal domain, the homotopy type is determined by $H_*$, so this means adding weak equivalences is equivalent to nullifying some object.
 All objects are coproducts of spheres $S(j)$, and killing $k^2$ in degree $n$ is the same as killing $k$ in degree $n$.
-Thus, the colocalization is completely determined by the highest dimension in which the first nullification occurs.
-The colocalization is therefore equivalent to $\rkm$ for $K = \{S(n)\}$ for that highest dimension $n$. \end{proof}
+Thus, the colocalization is completely determined by the highest degree in which the first nullification occurs.
+The colocalization is therefore equivalent to $\rkm$ for $K = \{S(n)\}$ for that highest degree $n$, and kills everything below that degree. \end{proof}

 In \cite{white-localization} an example demonstrated that a left localization of unbounded chain complexes could fail to be monoidal.
 There does not appear to be a corresponding example for right localizations, leading to the conclusion that it is easier for $\rkm$ to satisfy the pushout product axiom than for a left localization.
 However, it is more difficult for $R_K$ to preserve operad-algebra structure than for a left localization to do so, as the following example shows.